 An original writing sample (academic paper) and coursework in research design are required for this position.

-Project 2: Helping Behavior
+Project 2: Helping Behavior (Independent Study/RA, for credit or pay, 8-10 hours/week)

 Key question: How and when do people decide to ask for or provide help?